Dr Rosemary Fisher

 PhD topics and outlines

-Developing an intrapreneurial culture in knowledge intensive SMEs: This research will explore the culture of intrapreneurial organizations with particular emphasis on identifying and understanding the relationship between knowledge work and the factors that enhance and inhibit employees’ innovative behaviour for developing new businesses within the firm.
+Developing an intrapreneurial culture in medium-sized knowledge-intensive businesses in Australia: This research will explore the culture of intrapreneurial organizations with particular emphasis on identifying and understanding the relationship between knowledge work and the factors that enhance and inhibit employees’ innovative behaviour for developing new businesses within the firm.

 Of mice, elephants and gazelles: Overcoming the hurdles of Australian high growth firms.: The purpose of this study is to investigate the fast moving sector of technology firms and start-ups in Australia with particular focus on high growth firms in this sector.